How to Avoid Money Fights When One of You Makes WAY More

 Since this isn’t full-fledged budgeting, check to see if there’s more money going out than coming in.
 The goal would be to pay the bills, make progress on your goals, and have some fun without overextending.
 Otherwise, you have to go into more debt to make it work.

 The more accounts there are, the harder it is to keep your lives organized.
-This final topic is also a good place to talk about combining your money into joint bank accounts.
+This final topic is also a good place to discuss combining your money into joint bank accounts.

 If you are still wary about combining your money, a baby step is to share a budgeting app account.
 For example, create a Mint account that keeps track of all your bank accounts in one spot.
 If you don’t like using Mint, my next suggestions for budgeting apps are: